PeterAarts/FleetManagement/myapp/README.md

 * Real-time Data Updates: An auto-refresh feature that polls the API to fetch the latest data periodically, ensuring the UI is always in sync.
 * Modern Tooling: Vite for lightning-fast development and builds.
 * Code Quality: Pre-configured with ESLint and Prettier for consistent code style.
+* Self developed FormBuilder (based on structure stored in database)
 # Tech Stack
 * Framework: Vue 3
 * State Management: Pinia